Diablo III: Reaper of Souls: Patch 2.5.0 highlights

-Diablo 3 Reaper of Souls Patch 2.5.0 brings many new highlights to the game, such as the armory system, crafting material storage, and seasons for consoles.
+Patch 2.5.0 brings many new highlights to the game, such as the armory system, crafting material storage, and seasons for consoles.

 The armory system allows for you to store five different builds for each of your characters.
 Saving a build saves your complete current build to include skills, gear, gems, and Kanai's cube powers.
 Saving builds in the armory system allows for a quick change in game play.
 For example, it allows you to switch from your solo adventure mode “grinding build” to a “tankier support build” for group play instantly by visiting the wardrobe located by the in game mailbox.

 Prior to patch 2.5.0, crafting materials would be stored in your inventory.
 This caused limited inventory space to be filled with crafting materials and gems.
 Now, all crafting materials will be maintained in a separate storage tab that does not affect your normal inventory space.
 In an Action RPG game based around RNG “random number generator” gear drops, you need as much inventory space as possible.

 Seasons were first implemented into Diablo in patch 2.1, but for the PC client.
 Starting in 2.5.0 console gamers will be able to compete with each other on the same level as PC gamers.
 It will also allow for console gamers to earn the same season exclusive award previously only available to PC Diablo player base.

 Rise of the Necromancer DLC

-Blizzard's "Rise of the Necromancer" DLC pack introduced the Necromancer class, one of the five original classes of Diablo II, to the game.
+Blizzard's Rise of the Necromancer DLC pack introduced the Necromancer class, one of the five original classes of Diablo II, to the game.
 The new incarnation of the Necromancer was described as a "reimagining" of the earlier version; a number of the signature abilities (such as raising undead minions, bone spear attacks, and causing corpses to explode) were made available, though a number of new abilities were also added, as well as new gear sets and appearances.
 The DLC also included two additional character slots, more slots in the in-game stash, and cosmetic appearances such as a portrait frame, a pennant worn by the character, and a banner design and sigil.
 The pack cost $14.99 and was released with Patch 2.6.0 on June 27, 2017.